pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-The goal of this exercise is to clean up the Article component and remove all stuff related to Redux.
+Goal: clean up the Article component and remove all stuff related to Redux.

 You will SLAP the code, inject stuff and see how to segregate responsibilities.